1974 Moray District Council election: Aftermath

 Moray, like the other three of the other four districts in Grampian, was non-partisan and controlled by independent candidates who won all but one of the 18 seats.
 The remaining seat was won by the Scottish National Party (SNP).
-The Conservatives won control the regional council which held its first election on the same day.
+The Conservatives won control of the regional council which held its first election on the same day.
 Across Scotland, Labour won the most votes, the most seats and the most councils of any party.